mlynarzsrem/Image-recognition/README.md

 ## Notes

-Part of the training set containing images which have label named "Neglyubka" has been artificially enlarged by making copy of blurry orginal images.
+Part of the training set containing images which have label named "Neglyubka" has been artificially enlarged by making copy of blurry and rotated orginal images.
 I did this because orginal set was too small to just use it to training.

 ## Preprocessing